Skip to contents

 plot(g, which = "p")

-Notice that there is very little red in the diagram.
-Close inspection will reveal that the high temperatures corresponding to this colour are at the start of the time series.
+Notice that the colour palette ranges up to red, although only a small region of the graph has that colour. but a quick glance at the graph does not reveal many points that are of sufficient temperature to be indicated with that color.
 The methods illustrated in the SeaExplorer vignette can be employed here, but for brevity we will just use percentile trimming to get a diagram that at least provides an initial view of the data.

 plot(g,